stevens-s3lab/DragonBoard410c/linaro_custom_kernel.md

 ### Step 9: Create Boot Image

 Make sure you have `mkbootimg`.
-If not install it.
+If not, install it.

 Example: